Guidelines for the development of commercial sites

 These existing commercial areas are often characterized by vacancies, derelict land, inappropriate uses (e.g. scrap dealerships, car rental companies, entertainment venues) and retail infiltration.
 They open up the possibility of locating non-disruptive businesses, services and local supply facilities or mixed uses in the inner area and thus partially compensating for the consumption of open space through new designations.

-This applies to measures on open spaces and traffic areas (such as insect-friendly greening, unsealing, rainwater infiltration) as well as on or around business premises (e.g. insulation, photovoltaics, roof and façade greening or, in production, primarily energy, material and resource efficiency, recycling management).
+This applies to measures in open spaces and traffic areas (such as insect-friendly greening, unsealing, rainwater infiltration) as well as on or around business premises (e.g. insulation, photovoltaics, roof and façade greening or, in production, primarily energy, material and resource efficiency, circular economy).

-Exemplary inner-city development areas are located in the state capital of Hanover in Leinhausen/Entenfangweg, Lister Damm/Am Listholze and Lindener Hafen, and in the surrounding areas in Hemmingen/Westerfeld, Isernhagen/Altwarmbüchen, Isernhagen/HB, Lehrte/Buchardt-Retschy-Ring and Wennigsen.
+Exemplary inner-city development areas are located in the state capital of Hanover in Leinhausen/Entenfangweg, Lister Damm/Am Listholze and Lindener Hafen, and in the surrounding areas in Hemmingen/Westerfeld, Isernhagen/Altwarmbüchen, Isernhagen/HB, Lehrte/Burchardt-Retschy-Ring and Wennigsen.

 Revitalization of brownfield sites for promising usage concepts